|

 Oftentimes a typical personal auto policy owner will request extra protection for a classic car and will be given a Stated Value.
 This is very bad, as the article linked above shows.
 Further, while the valuation basis for Vehicle #1 is spelled out, nothing is said about the other two.
 That almost certainly means they are insured under Actual Cash Value, which means in turn the values shown in the Vehicle Description section are not binding on the insurance company.

 While its listed all the way down at the bottom of the page, its colossally important.
 This section lists the forms that are applicable to your policy.
-What are 'insurance forms'?
-They are not forms in the sense of a fill-in form, like an application for employment.
-Insurance forms are pre-printed, boilerplate contract forms.
+What are 'forms'?
+They are not forms in the sense of a fill-in form, like a job application.
+Insurance forms are your pre-printed, boilerplate contract text.
+There are several of them as we will describe in the next article in this series.
 Taken together, the words in those forms make up the complete insurance contract.
-Its critical you follow the forms list to ensure you have the exact insurance contract that applies to you (there are literally hundreds of possible forms that could apply to you depending on your state of residence and other personal circumstances).
+Its critical you follow the forms list to ensure you have the exact insurance contract that applies to you - there are literally hundreds of possible forms that could apply to you, depending on your state of residence and other personal circumstances.

 Any form not listed doesn't exist insofar as your own insurance contract is concerned.
 If a form is included in your policy packet that you received in the mail, but is not on the Forms List in the Declarations, chances are it doesn't apply to you.
 Additionally, the form numbers must match up exactly.
+If you get a policy packet with unlisted forms, or the numbers don't match, call your agent and bring these discrepancies to their attention.
+Make them fix the problems and don't put up with any attempt to shrug off the situation.